Searching for the mysterious dark matter

 At the centre of LZ is a liquid xenon Time Projection Chamber (LXe-TPC) with 7 tonnes of active mass, surrounded by an Outer Detector ‘veto’ system.
 This detector technology – partly pioneered by our group – provides high sensitivity to very faint collisions with the xenon atoms.

-LZ will be sensitive to other rare physics processes, such as the neutrinoless double beta decay of Xe-136 – which would reveal, for example, that the neutrino is its own antiparticle – and to the interactions of astrophysical neutrinos via coherent elastic neutrino-nucleus scattering (CEvNS) – from solar neutrinos and, perhaps, from a nearby supernova!
+LZ is sensitive to other rare physics processes, such as the neutrinoless double beta decay of Xe-136 – which would reveal, for example, that the neutrino is its own antiparticle – and to the interactions of astrophysical neutrinos via coherent elastic neutrino-nucleus scattering (CEvNS) – from solar neutrinos and, perhaps, from a nearby supernova!

 The group is already looking forward to a next-generation experiment beyond LZ.
 Our Xenon Futures R&D project will be making important measurements and developing new technologies towards what could be the ‘ultimate’ experiment.
 This R&D effort takes place in our Liquid Xenon Laboratory at Imperial, working closely with our UK and international partners.
 We are also exploring the possibility of hosting such an experiment in the UK.